Life Story: Maria Sibylla Merian

 In 1685, Maria Sibylla left her husband and took her daughters to join a radical Christian community.
 Her husband chose to divorce her rather than join them.
 Maria Sibylla and her daughters lived with the community for six years, but eventually she grew frustrated that the community did not value education and scientific exploration.
 She moved to Amsterdam, and began the process of building a new life.

 Amsterdam in the 1690s was one of the intellectual capitals of Europe, and Maria Sibylla quickly re-established herself as an important artist and entomologist.
 She made money to support her family by teaching and selling her works of art.
 When her eldest daughter married a merchant, she used his trade connections to collect insect specimens from the Americas.
 Maria Sibylla grew tired of studying the long-dead New World specimens that she could obtain in Amsterdam.
 She wanted to observe the entire life cycle of her subjects, to understand how they interacted with the world around them.
-So in 1699, she sold her entire stock of art and specimens and used the funds to buy passage to the Dutch colony of Surinam on the northeast coast of South America.
+So in 1699, she sold her entire stock of art and specimens and used the funds to buy passage to the Dutch colony of Suriname on the northeast coast of South America.
 This decision was remarkable for two reasons: it was unheard of for a woman to take such a journey without the support of male family, and it was also unprecedented for a scientist to fund their own excursion.

-In Surinam, Maria Sibylla and her youngest daughter took daily trips into the nearby jungle to observe and collect insect specimens for study.
+In Suriname, Maria Sibylla and her youngest daughter took daily trips into the nearby jungle to observe and collect insect specimens for study.
 News of her work spread quickly, and the enslaved Native people in the city began to bring her interesting plants and insects and share with her what they knew about them.
 Maria Sibylla said she learned more from them than she ever learned from the white colonists.

 Maria Sibylla is remembered today as one of the most important woman scientists of the Enlightenment.

-After two years in Surinam, Maria Sibylla returned to Amsterdam, where she began work on a new book about her findings.
+After two years in Suriname, Maria Sibylla returned to Amsterdam, where she began work on a new book about her findings.
 For the next four years, she wrote in her spare time and worked hard as a teacher and specimen dealer to make the money to publish her book.
 In 1705, her hard work paid off.
 Using the skills she had learned from her stepfather and her husband, Maria Sibylla self-published her most important work, The Metamorphosis of the Insects of Surinam.
 Her book allowed European scientists to learn about an entirely different ecosystem without having to travel across the Atlantic Ocean, and solidified Maria Sibylla’s status as one of the most important scientists in Amsterdam.

 For the rest of Maria Sibylla’s life, people came from all over Europe to buy her art and learn her techniques.
 When she passed away in 1715, her daughters took up her work and continued her legacy.
 She is remembered today as one of the most important woman scientists of the Enlightenment.